 Note: This software is in development.
 It is best to cross-reference all results with xtdpdml for Stata.
 Go to https://www3.nd.edu/~rwilliam/dynamic/ to learn about xtdpdml and the underlying method.
 You may also be interested in the article by Paul Allison, Richard Williams, and Enrique Moral-Benito in Socius, accessible here.

 devtools package installed to install this package from Github as well as its companion package,

-Also note this package’s dependencies:
+Also note this package’s other dependencies:

 This next line of code converts the data to class

 panel_data, which is a class specific to the

 panelr that helps to simplify the treatment of the long-form panel data.
 You don’t have to do this, but it saves you from providing

 wave arguments to the model fitting function each time you use it.